 Providing Legal Services in Alberta without Becoming a Member of the Law Society of Alberta

-You may be entitled to provide legal services in relation to Alberta without becoming a member of the Law Society of Alberta.
+You may be entitled to provide legal services in Alberta without becoming a member of the Law Society of Alberta.
 For more information, see Mobility Information.

 - You are a member of another law society in Canada